Is thinkorswim Free?

 |

-| Charles Schwab minimum deposit to open account | $0 for cash account, $2,000 for margin account |
+| Minimum deposit to open an account | $0 for brokerage account; $2,000 in cash or marginable securities to begin margin borrowing |

-| Fees | Thinkorswim fees |
+| Fees | thinkorswim fees |

 Downloading the thinkorswim Desktop Version